jonnor/piezopro/README.md

 * Oct 4.
 4 hours.
 Update schematic and layout for revision 2.
 * Oct 8.
 3 hours.
 Go through revision 2.
+* Oct 3.
+1 / 4 hours.
+Find out how to import artwork in KiCAD

 # Requirements